VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

 - Stride Community Toolkit Preview - Code-Only Feature - Refactoring

 {% include _alert-svg.html %}
 {% include _alert.html type:'info' title: "Note: This blog post currently uses Bullet Physics.
-A separate blog post will be published using Bepu Physics, which is now the preferred physics engine for Stride.
-In the meantime, feel free to continue with this tutorial to get familiar with the core concepts, which remain the same." %}
+A separate blog post was published [using Bepu Physics](/stride3d/stride-community-toolkit-code-only-basics-csharp-bepu-physics), which is now the preferred physics engine for Stride.
+Feel free to continue with this tutorial to get familiar with the core concepts, which remain the same." %}

 Table of Contents: